hiibolt/KnowledgeBase/pages/ECON260.md

 ## Base Assertations
-* Everything is Scarce
+	- Everything is Scarce
+	  * Labor (Human Resources)
+	  * Ca
-* Scarcity Forces Tradeoffs
+	- Scarcity Forces Tradeoffs
-* Decisions are Made at the Margins
+	- Decisions are Made at the Margins
-* Institutions and Incentives Matter
+	- Institutions and Incentives Matter